OpenVidu/openvidu.io/docs/docs/tutorials/application-client/angular.md

     participantIdentity: string;
 };

-// For local development, leave these variables empty
+// When running OpenVidu locally, leave these variables empty
-// For production, configure them with correct URLs depending on your deployment var APPLICATION_SERVER_URL = ''; // (2)!
-var LIVEKIT_URL = ''; // (3)!
+// For other deployment type, configure them with correct URLs depending on your deployment var APPLICATION_SERVER_URL = ''; // (2)! var LIVEKIT_URL = ''; // (3)!